droe-lang/droe-lang.github.io/src/guide/installation.md

 ### GUI Installer (Recommended)

-The easiest way to install Roelang on macOS is using our graphical installer:
+The easiest way to install Roe on macOS is using our graphical installer:

 1. **Download** the latest DMG from [GitHub Releases](https://github.com/roe-lang/roe/releases)
 2. **Mount** the DMG file by double-clicking it
-3. **Drag** the Roelang Installer to your Applications folder
+3. **Drag** the Roe Installer to your Applications folder
 4. **Run** the installer and follow the prompts

 The installer will:
-- Install Roelang tools to `~/.roelang/`
+- Install Roe tools to `~/.roelang/`
-- Add Roelang to your PATH
+- Add Roe to your PATH
 - Configure your shell (bash, zsh, fish)

 ### Command Line Installation